-In the end, after IV’s and multiple doctor visits, cab rides to hospitals, tests, and medications I still wouldn’t have spent enough to meet a travel medical insurance deductible.
+In the end, after IV’s and multiple doctor visits, cab rides to hospitals, tests, and medications I still didn’t spent enough to meet the travel medical insurance deductible I had with World Nomads.
 India has extremely affordable care.
-Just another reason I don’t have medical insurance while traveling in India.

 Is Dengue fatal?